NinjaGaurav/NinjaGaurav.github.io/index.md

 ## Welcome to my Website

-I'm an ordinary guy, with some interest in technology and games.
-Down below you will find some cool stuff.
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for